Overview

 Effective inherited wage changes

 Inherited job-code wages are effective-dated.
 Summaries and reports split when an effective inherited wage changes.
-In a scenario, the split uses the scenario's job-code assumptions and inherited job-code chain, while the Operating Budget keeps using the approved job-code setup.

 Example: